 Step 2: Customize the SQL data model

 The basic model can then be modified to include business-specific logic.
 This could mean adding e-commerce fields or aggregating events in different ways, ideally joining Snowplow data with other data sets (e.g. customer data).
+For more information on this, check out the relevant section of the documentation.

 The data model consists of a set of SQL queries which are executed in sequence using our SQLRunner application.
 The order in which the queries are executed is determined by a config file, an example of which can be found on GitHub.